IBM-Cloud/docs/starters/IoT/start_iot.md

 ## Getting Around
 {: #gettingaround}
 As you perform the following steps, you will use three different tabs in your browser:
-  1. Bluemix dashboards - to see the state of your deployment, read documentation and to launch the dashboards.
+  1. *{{site.data.keyword.Bluemix_notm}} dashboards* - Use the {{site.data.keyword.Bluemix_notm}} dashboard to see the state of your deployment, read documentation and to launch the dashboards.
-  2. {{site.data.keyword.iot_short_notm}} dashboard - Use the dashboard to work with this service.
+  2. *{{site.data.keyword.iot_short_notm}} dashboard* - Use the dashboard to work with this service.
 You'll use the dashboard to define device types, register devices, monitor incoming sensor data, create data visualization cards, and see live data visualizations.
-  3. Node-RED - Running as a node.js web application, you'll configure and run the device simulator flow, and work with other flows to process data from {{site.data.keyword.iot_short_notm}}.
+  3. *Node-RED* - Running as a node.js web application, you'll configure and run the device simulator flow, and work with other flows to process data from {{site.data.keyword.iot_short_notm}}.

 ## Defining a simulated device in {{site.data.keyword.iot_short_notm}}
 {: #definingsimdev}
 Register your device with {{site.data.keyword.iot_short_notm}}:
-  1. In Bluemix, go to the overview tab for your deployed application.
+  1. In {{site.data.keyword.Bluemix_notm}}, go to the overview tab for your deployed application.
   2. Click the {{site.data.keyword.iot_short_notm}} box in the Connections section or tab.
   3. Click Launch dashboard to open the {{site.data.keyword.iot_short_notm}} dashboard in a new browser window.
   4. Select Devices